Managing strata finances and insurance

 Every strata scheme must set a budget each year.

-When budgeting, you must take into account the goals and expenses set out in your 10-year plan.
+When budgeting, you must take into account the goals and expenses set out in your 10-year capital works fund plan.
 For example, paying for a complete re-painting in the next five years or making sustainability upgrades.

 The strata committee discusses and agrees on the budget first.
-Then, it must be shown and agreed on at a meeting with the owners.
+Then, it must be shown and approved at a meeting with the owners.

 The treasurer is responsible for managing finances.
 Or, a scheme can hire a strata manager to do this.